jlangch/venice/doc/readme/start.md

 You just need the Venice JAR (venice-1.7.26.jar or newer) as prerequisite.

-The automated setup will create a launcher script with the Java classpath correctly setup, download the Jansi library from Maven, and add some example Venice scripts.
+The automated setup will create a launcher script with the Java classpath correctly setup, will download the Jansi library from Maven, and add some example Venice scripts.

 Open a terminal, move to the directory the Venice JAR is located, and start the REPL in setup mode: